 6. Tap Your Savings

-If you have an emergency fund, it's time to put that money to work—the rainy day has arrived.
+If you have an emergency fund, it's time to put that money to work.
 An Experian survey found about one-third of respondents plan to use their savings for debt payments.
 Combined with the accommodations you asked for from creditors, tapping your savings could go a long way.

 You might be able to take money from your retirement savings if you have a 401(k) or IRA.
-The CARES Act waives the penalty on up to $100,000 worth of withdrawals if you've been impacted by the coronavirus (although, you may still need to pay income taxes on the withdrawals).
+The CARES Act waived the penalty on up to $100,000 worth of withdrawals if you've been impacted by the coronavirus.

 Generally, tapping retirement funds is a last resort, but it might make sense for some households right now.